Why a connected curriculum?

-At Darlinghurst Academy our curriculum intent is to provide purposeful, relevant and engaging experiences in a wide range of context, making connections across their learning.
+We provide purposeful, relevant and engaging experiences in a wide range of context, making connections across learning.

-We use connected themes, mapped against the national curriculum and development matters (early learning goals) outlined in the Edison curriculum.
+We use connected themes, mapped against the national curriculum outlined in the Edison framework.

-We adopt, adapt and create learning by using the suggested learning units.
+In order to meet the context of our children we adopt, adapt and create learning by using some of the suggested learning units.
 With one or two focus subjects per unit, it allows us 'get under the skin' of the skills and deepen understanding of that subject area.
 Connections between subjects are clearly mapped, whilst providing adaptability and flexibility do that the lives and heritage of our children and community is distinctively embedded.

 There is a coherent progression of skills and knowledge across a breadth of study across each year group and subject.